 We hired a car for the duration of our trip from Hertz.
 We were actually working with Hertz on this trip, and were loaned the car in exchange for some content but we have used them on a few different trips now and we always find them to have fantastic service and are reliable.
 (Find out more info on Hertz here)

-Here is the video I made of our time in Miami…
+Check out the video I made of our time in Miami and The Keys…

 PART THREE OF OUR ROAD TRIP COMING SOON… FORT LAUDERDALE